Selling a home is frequently more work than most sellers expect.

 5. Consult a real estate professional

-To get the most money out of your home sale and be better prepared for a home purchase, it pays off doing everything right from the start.
-A professional Realtor can identify and eliminate all of these issues while helping sellers confidently navigate the transaction and saving sellers thousands of dollars.
+To get the most money out of your home sale and be better prepared for a home purchase, it pays off to do everything right from the start.
+A professional realtor can identify and eliminate all of these issues while helping sellers confidently navigate the transaction and saving sellers thousands of dollars.

-The number one independent real estate firm in Colorado Springs brings together the top Realtors with the best tools and resources to provide home buyers and sellers with platinum service and platinum results.
-With over 80 percent of their business coming from referrals, The Platinum Group, Realtors deliver top quality customer service the utmost honesty, integrity and attention.
+The number one independent real estate firm in Colorado Springs brings together the top realtors with the best tools and resources to provide home buyers and sellers with platinum service and platinum results.
+With over 80 percent of their business coming from referrals, The Platinum Group, REALTORS® deliver top-quality customer service with the utmost honesty, integrity and attention.